jcksanderson/jcksanderson.github.io/content/productivity/index.md

 {{< /collapsible >}}

-{{< collapsible title="\"Today\" File (October 2025)" >}}
+{{< collapsible title="Daily Markdown File (October 2025)" >}}

-After being tired of not having a place to collect all my random thoughts, I created a simple vim remap (`<leader>tod`) to take me to a `daily.md` file where I dump any idea/long-term todo I have.
+After being tired of not having a place to collect all my random thoughts, I created a simple vim remap (`<leader>tod`) to take me to a `daily.md` file and dump any idea/long-term todo I have.
+(I call it `daily.md` because I can insert a daily heading with `<leader>date`!)
 So far it seems mildly useful, though I haven't been using it every day.
 Doing so is my next goal.

 {{< /collapsible >}}